Baryon number violation in supersymmetry: Neutron-antineutron oscillations as a probe beyond the LHC: Acknowledgments

 \section{Acknowledgments}

 We thank our colleagues in the collaboration ``Neutron--Anti-Neutron Oscillations at ESS" for discussions.
+We are grateful to Chang Sub Shin for pointing out a mistake in the coefficient of the six-quark operators for the non-EW case (Z and BM).
 D.\,M.~is supported by the Swedish Research Council.
 C.\,P.~is supported by the Swedish Research Council under the contract 637-2013-475, by IISN-Belgium (conventions 4.4511.06, 4.4505.86 and 4.4514.08) and by the ``Communaut\'e Fran\c{c}aise de Belgique" through the ARC program and by a ``Mandat d'Impulsion Scientifique" of the F.R.S.-FNRS.